-Because occupational mobility over the life course is substantial in most societies, with many people obtaining jobs of increasing status as they gain experience and seniority (and some, of course, experiencing downward mobility over the course of their careers), a proper comparison of cohort variations in occupational status requires that we study occupations at a fixed point in the life course.
+Because occupational mobility over the life course is substantial in most societies, with many people obtaining jobs of increasing status as they gain experience and seniority, a proper comparison of cohort variations in occupational status requires that we study occupations at a fixed point in the life course.
 Reasoning that careers have largely stabilized by age 30, I chose to characterize respondents by their occupation at age 30, making use of the complete work histories available in both data sets.

-Fig. 3 shows the proportion of the labor force engaged in agriculture at age 30 by year of birth and rural-urban status.
+Fig. 2 shows the proportion of the labor force engaged in agriculture at age 30 by year of birth and rural-urban status.
 There is little that is greatly surprising here, except perhaps that among those who came of age prior to the second world war, nearly a fifth of those who were urban residents as children were engaged in agriculture at age 30.
-This almost certainly reflects that fact that both small towns and many cities retained arable land within their borders or within walking distance, rather than geographical mobility from urban to rural areas.
+This almost certainly reflects that fact that both small towns and many cities retained arable land within their borders, rather than geographical mobility from urban to rural areas.
 Of course, it is no surprise that the rural-origin population was far more likely than the urban-origin population to be engaged in agriculture, with the mixed sector falling in between.
-What is interesting is that, as with education, the transition to a modern economy consisting increasingly of non-agricultural jobs has been steady rather than abrupt and began well before the 1978 Economic Reform.
-Still, it is evident that the introduction of the Economic Reform in the early 1980s accelerated the movement away from agriculture, so that the decline in agricultural employment among the rural origin population increased for cohorts born after about 1965.
+What